 Infinity scarves are a trend that just keeps growing.
 You can find them in everything from chunky wools to to sheer voiles to this wide wrap in a sparkling knit.
 Finishes at apx.
 86″ x 12” – enough length for a double or triple loop.

-Double layers help eliminate the super-sheerness of standard gauze and give the fabric a bit of extra weight.
-Our soft shawl wrap takes full advantage of this swathe of softness.
-Pom accents add a kick of casual whimsy.
+The double layers of our shawl help eliminate the super-sheerness of standard gauze and give the fabric more heft.
+Our soft wrap takes full advantage of this swathe of softness.
+Pom accents add a pop of casual whimsy.